-How to paint your kitchen cabinets without sanding or priming – and yes it works without the overwhelm!
+How to paint your kitchen cabinets without sanding and priming DIY – and yes it works without the overwhelm!

 How it started

 We bought our house and I knew instantly that I am going to paint this kitchen.
 There was just too much wood going on, too much brown.
 Did that ever happen to you?

 You walk into a room and you know exactly what you are going to change to make it look prettier?

 Want to know how it looked before?
 Read on.